Potential clients contact our firm every week and ask the same question: Can I be charged with sexual assault just because someone said I did it?

 Sexual assault cases tend to be extremely circumstantial.
 There’s a lot of “he said she said” in cases like this.
 Police tend to rely on certain types of evidence in sexual assault cases:

-- Witness statements: The cops are going to speak with witnesses.
+- Law enforcement will speak with witnesses.
 Those witnesses could have been individuals who observed the accused and the victim together earlier that day.
 Witnesses could include friends, family, co-workers, or roommates of the victim/accused.
 The police will use those statements to determine whether or not they believe the victim has any credibility, and whether they believe the accused should be charged.

-- Statement of the accused: This is usually a crucial piece of evidence for the prosecution.
+- This is usually a crucial piece of evidence for the prosecution.
 Your statement can ruin your entire case.
 Do not assume you’re smarter than investigators.
 Even if you’re completely innocent, the way you explain something may look suspicious.
 If you don’t remember certain facts correctly, the police will likely exaggerate the situation and make you look like a liar.

 - Important: Our defense attorneys firmly believe that you should never speak to police without an attorney present.
 Protect your rights.
 Maintain your silence.
 Call us at (414) 270-0202 if the police have asked to interview you.

-- Statement of the victim: Obviously police are going to interview the victim.
+- Obviously police are going to interview the victim.
 This is another crucial piece of evidence.
 The victim’s statements are written down and locked in.
 If they don’t make sense, your criminal defense attorney may be able to argue that the victim isn’t credible.

 Sometimes the victim is lying.
 It’s my opinion that this happens most frequently in domestic violence and sexual assault cases.
 Alleged-victims are aware that an allegation could result in the accused being arrested, placed in jail, charged, and potentially convicted.
 Through our investigation, ideally we can dig out defenses, inconsistencies, and other ways to defend you.
 Why does this happen?
 We’ve encountered a few consistent themes in the thousands of criminal cases we’ve defended:

-- How we deal with this: One of the first things our investigator tries to figure out is whether the victim was in a relationship at the time of the offense.
-Making contact with the spouse/boyfriend/girlfriend of the victim is a great place to start this inquiry.
+- How we deal with this: First our investigator figures out is whether the victim was in a relationship at the time of the offense.
+Let’s make contact with the spouse/boyfriend/girlfriend of the victim.
 How was the relationship at the time of the allegation?
 Was there an ongoing fight between victim and spouse?
 Is there a reason for the victim to lie?

 - Personal vendetta.
 Sexual assault allegations sometimes surface after the conclusion of a romantic relationship.
 False allegations may arise after the conclusion of a friendship, or any other relationship.